 Note: You get a financial aid only if you apply to a respective university before its ‘financial aid deadline’.
 Secondly, you are eligible for an F-aid if your scores, academic marks and achievements are marvellous.

 Is applying early to a university an advantage?
-Answer is mostly No. Good universities review the applications after the deadline.
+Well, not always.
+Good universities review the applications after the deadline.
 That doesn’t mean you should delay your admission process.
 Few of the good universities start evaluating the applications as and when they receive it.
 This is known as ‘Rolling Admission’.
 Example: University of Pennsylvania (UPenn).
 The advantages of an early application are that if you satisfy the criteria of the university you will get an admit at the earliest, irrespective of other applicants.

 Packet (in application terms) is a set of documents enclosed in an envelope which is to be mailed physically to a university.
 A packet generally consists of the following: